ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2022-07-31-alpha-summary.md

 #### Senior probation officers need to ensure probation staff are in court rooms that are likely to require them
 We needed to consider how we might aggregate or summarise information about the number of cases of interest in court and when and where they were appearing.

-Although it was not something we initially planned to provide as part of the service, we designed a ‘dashboard’ style view that provided a summary of what was happening in court on a particular day.
+Although it was not something we initially planned to provide as part of the service, we designed a 'dashboard' style view that provided a summary of what was happening in court on a particular day.

 ## Testing the prototype
 We wanted to see if users could: